Ade2seun/alx-system_engineering-devops/0x02-shell_redirections/README.md

 Display the last 10 lines of a file
 Display the first 10 lines of a file
- A script that displays the third line of the file
+ A script that displays the third line of the file a shell script that creates a file named exactly